 Simon Willard of Roxbury, Massachusetts.
-Tall case clock.
+An inlaid mahogany case tall clock.

 This is a fine inlaid mahogany Roxbury case tall clock made by Simon Willard of Roxbury, Massachusetts.This line inlaid mahogany case is nicely proportioned standing 7 feet 8.5 inches or 92.5 inches tall to the top of the center finial.

 This case stands on four nicely formed ogee bracket feet.
 These are applied to a double stepped molding.
 The base panel features a line inlaid box that is stepped in from the perimeter of the front panel.
 In the center of this panel is an inlaid pattera.
 This features twenty individual pedals.
 These alternate in light and dark shading.
 The waist section is long and narrow.
 It is fitted with a tombstone shaped door that is trimmed with an applied molding.
 This door is also line inlaid.
 Open this door and one can access the original tin can weights and brass faced pendulum bob.
 The bob is supported by a wooded rod.
 The waist section is flanked by brass stop fluted quarter columns which terminate in brass quarter capitals.
 The bonnet features the traditional Roxbury fretwork design.
 The three fluted chimney plinths support the three brass ball and spike finials.
 Fully turned and brass stop fluted bonnet columns ending in turn brass capitals flank the line inlaid bonnet door.
 The line inlaid bonnet door is an arched form and it is fitted with glass.
 This opens to a painted iron dial.